While Betrayal trauma shares psychological, physical, neurological and emotional symptoms with fear-based traumas, it is defined as the following:

 Betrayal trauma occurs when the people or institutions on which a person depends for survival significantly violate that person’ s trust or well-being: Childhood physical, emotional, or sexual abuse perpetrated by a caregiver are examples of betrayal trauma.
 (Freyd, 2008)

-Discovering that your loved one has a sex or pornography addiction can be a traumatizing experience.
-It turns people’s worlds upside down and creates a sense of helplessness and lack of relational or emotional safety that is impossible to resolve while the addiction is active.
+Discovering that your loved one has history of compulsive sexual behaviors can be a traumatizing experience.
+It can turn people’s worlds upside down and creates a sense of helplessness and lack of relational or emotional safety.

-This trauma needs to be treated in order for couples to successfully navigate their way through the addicted person’s recovery.
-Without an equal emphasis on a partner’s healing and recovery, treatment of sex addiction is only half complete.
+This trauma needs to be treated in order for couples to successfully navigate their way through the a complete healing process.
+When working with couples, an equal emphasis on a partner’s healing and recovery is often necessary for relationship healing to fully occur.

 What does betrayal trauma look like?